MSIA/MLDS400_group014/README.md

 database upload:
 This week we have uploaded all the datasets to the postgreSQL and tries to do load the data from the cloud to do analysis.
 It takes a long time to upload trnsact data (11 GB).
 Others takes less than 1 minute.
 We have also made the connection between python and Postgress to allow data to be read into a jupyter notebook.
 In addition, we have imported the database into Python and performed further exploratory data analysis and data cleaning.

+The trnsact table comprises 120916896 observations.
+For our exploratory data analysis, we've randomly selected 5000 observations.
+Through observation, variables like REGISTER, TRANNUM, SEQ, INTERID, and MIC are internal codes used by Dillard's and may not have meaningful external use.
+Additionally, the extra column contains only zeros and ones, which we consider irrelevant and do not consider individually for analysis

 Goals For next week:
 * Figure out the machine learning topic we are going to present in dashboard.